sniperkit/snk.template.vue-chrome-electron/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
 You can use it in your electron or chrome-extension development.

 > This template is modified from offical template `vuejs-templates/webpack`, Vue 2.0 compatible.But there're some difference for this template, it only contained one webpack config file, but it had the full feature as offical provided.
-Also provide many useful features, like electron, chrome-extension development, vuex, vuetify and axios.
+Also provide many useful features, like `electron`, `chrome-extension development`, `vuex`, `vuetify` and `axios`.

 ## Documentation